Sign up for the Swiftwater Technician 2026 Class!

 Rope Rescue

-Rope rescue is a critical skill in technical rescue operations, and at Pioneer Rescue, we offer hands-on training tailored to real-world terrain and scenarios.
-Our rope rescue courses—from foundational low angle slope evacuations to advanced high angle operations—equip public safety professionals with the skills, systems, and confidence needed to perform safely and effectively.
-Whether your team works in wooded hills, gravel pits, or vertical structures, our instructors bring the expertise and flexibility to train in your environment.
+Rope rescue is the foundation of nearly every technical rescue discipline — from grain bins to ice rescue, confined space, and swiftwater.
+At Pioneer Rescue, we deliver hands-on rope rescue training tailored to your environment and operational needs.
+Our courses range from foundational Low Angle slope evacuations to advanced High Angle operations, equipping public safety professionals with the systems, confidence, and decision-making skills to perform safely and effectively.
+Whether your team works wooded hills, gravel pits, elevated highways, or vertical structures, our instructors bring real-world experience and a full gear cache to train right where you operate.

 Low Angle Rescue / Slope Evacuation